Timandra Harkness: Performer

+Data engagement

 Since 2016, Harkness has chaired the Data Debate for the Alan Turing Institute and the British Library, a series of panel discussions about big data and its implications for society.
 She has spoken at the Hay Festival, the Battle of Ideas, TEDx, The Scotsman Data Conference and the Cheltenham Science Festival.

-Harkness is a Fellow of the Royal Statistical Society, a founding member of their special interest group on Data Ethics and a visiting fellow at the University of Winchester's Centre for Information Rights.
+Harkness is a Fellow of the Royal Statistical Society (RSS), a founding member of their special interest group on Data Ethics.
+She was elected to serve on the Council of the RSS from 2024, and took over the chair of the editorial board of their magazine Significance at that time.
+Harkness is also a visiting fellow at the University of Winchester's Centre for Information Rights.

 Awards

 In 1997, Harkness won a column-writing competition, organised by The Independent newspaper.